Azure/iot-hub-device-update/src/extensions/step_handlers/swupdate_handler/README.md

 # SWUpdate Update Handler

-SWUpdate handler is a reference implementation of an Update Content Handler that enables a device to support an Image-based Update (A/B)
+SWUpdate handler is a reference implementation of a Step Handler that enables a device to support an Image-based Update (A/B)

 > Note | This handler is provided for demonstration purposes only.